topranks/random_wmf/netbox_dns/README.md

 #### 1. We take the set of zones we are auth for and map each Netbox record to the appropriate one

-#### 2. For each of them we add a single INCLUDE, at the zone "apex"
+#### 2. All records for a given zone go in the same snippet file, INCLUDED at the zone apex

 For instance:
 ```